rain1024/system-design/100_days_of_system_design.md

 I create a django app to connect to the database.

-Day 6: I create a django app to connect to the database.
+Day 6-8: I create a django app to connect to the database.
 I am able to connect to the database from the django app.

+I build dockerfile to build the django app.
+I am able to build the docker image and run the container.

+Day 9-11: I have some issues with setup deployment for the django app.
+I can't run the skaffold command to deploy the django app.
+It's because I use the default template for the django app, which is too complicated for me.
+I decide to use a simple template for the django app.

+Day 11-12: The backend service is finally connect to the database.
+I use env variables to pass database information to the backend service.

+Yay!
+The litebase app is finished.
+I learn a lot about kubenetes and skaffold.